-- Faster response is often tightly connected to a higher cut-off frequency $\omega_c$ . - Oscillations are due to bad margins (being close to the -1 point in the Nichols or Nyquist diagrams).
+- Faster response is often tightly connected to a higher cut-off frequency $\omega_c$ . - Oscillations are due to bad margins (being close to the -1 point in the Nyquist diagram).

 If needed you can add more poles and zeros to your controller, but make sure that you keep the number of poles at least as many as the zeros.
 This will ensure that the system is proper, i.e. is not containing a pure derivative.